JohnUfo/SmartSpend/README.md

 - **Monthly Salary System**: Set different salaries for each month to accurately track your budget
 - **Custom Categories**: 8 predefined expense categories with visual icons and color coding
 - **Editable Expenses**: Swipe-to-edit and delete expenses with 30-day soft-delete recovery

+### 📅 **Advanced Calendar & Date Selection**
+- **Interactive Calendar Picker**: Beautiful iOS-style calendar interface for custom date range selection
+- **From/To Date Selection**: Intuitive two-step date selection with "From" and "To" buttons
+- **Independent Date Selection**: Each mode shows only its own selected date for clear visual feedback
+- **Month Navigation**: Swipe through months with smooth navigation controls
+- **Instant Date Selection**: Responsive tap-to-select functionality without lag or gesture conflicts
+- **85% Modal Presentation**: Optimized calendar view with perfect height for easy interaction
+- **Smart Date Range Application**: Date ranges are applied only when "Done" is pressed for user control

 ### 📊 **Advanced Analytics**
 - **Comprehensive Dashboard**: Real-time overview of your spending patterns and budget status